The History of Wilson Workforce and Rehabilitation Center (WWRC)

 A widower for some 20 years, Dr. Hoover spent a great deal of time with his three daughters and their families and seven grandchildren.
 His hobbies included Woodcarving, Wood Sculpture and Furniture Making.
 At the time of his death, he was residing in Tallahassee, Florida.

-The Occupational Therapy Department of the Woodrow Wilson Rehabilitation Center dedicated the Independent Living Transitional Cottage to Eleanor (Ellie) J. Pelar on April 22, 1991.
+The Occupational Therapy Department of the Wilson Workforce and Rehabilitation Center dedicated the Independent Living Transitional Cottage to Eleanor (Ellie) J. Pelar on April 22, 1991.
 Ellie retired from the Center after 33 years, most recently as secretary to the Occupational Therapy Department.

 Ellie became a paraplegic at the age of 16 and after her initial therapy; she came to work at WWRC.
 She has inspired countless people at the center and in the community.
 As the O.T.
 Department’s secretary, she had daily opportunities to answer questions and provide encouragement to all students who passed by her door.